Concentration is vital to improve your memory!

-A lot of the information we have to remember in modern life is presented differently but just by concentrating a little harder, you can improve your memory and improve your life.
+A lot of the information we have to remember in modern life is presented differently.
+Still, just by concentrating a little stiffer, you can improve your memory and improve your life.

-Does it surprise you to learn that eight seconds is the amount of time you need to completely focus your attention upon something in order to effectively transfer it from you short to your long-term memory?
+Does it surprise you to learn that eight seconds is the amount of time you need to effectively focus your attention upon something to transfer it from your short to your long-term memory effectively?

-Sometimes the reason that you can’t remember something is because you never got the information into your memory to begin with.
-Everyone has those moments where you put your keys or your glasses down without noticing.
+Sometimes, you can’t remember something because you never got the information into your memory bank.
+Everyone has those moments where you put your keys or your glasses down without notice.
 Inevitably we end up wasting a lot of time looking for the lost items later on.

-You should also minimize distractions like music, television or phone calls to allow yourself to focus fully on what you are doing.
+It would be best to minimize distractions like music, television, or phone calls to allow yourself to focus entirely on what you are doing.

-Simply concentrating on the present will boost your ability to remember the names of new people that you meet.
+Entirely concentrating on the present will boost your ability to remember the names of new people you meet.

-Often times when meeting new people, we can be more obsessed with how we look and the impression that we are making than actually paying attention to what the person is saying.
-You can practice your ability to concentrate by reading an article in a newspaper or a magazine and then explaining the article to someone else.
+When meeting new people, we can often be more obsessed with how we look and the impression that we are making than actually paying attention to what the person is saying.
+You can practice your ability to concentrate by reading an article in a newspaper or a magazine and then explaining it to someone else.

-Were you able to remember all of the details or do you need to pay better attention when you’re reading?
-Although writing is a rich and useful medium, our brains do not easily encode written information which makes the information we read difficult to remember.
+Were you able to remember all of the details, or do you need to pay better attention when you’re reading?
+Although writing is a rich and useful medium, our brains do not easily encode written information, making the information we read challenging to remember.

-Just by concentrating a little harder, you can improve on the way that you take in this kind of information.
+Just by concentrating a little stiffer, you can improve how you take in this kind of information.
 After watching one of your favorite television shows, see if you can remember the outfits that various characters wore throughout the program.

-If you can remember many of the small details, then your memory is getting good exercise.
+If you can remember many of the small details, then your memory is getting adequate exercise.